What Does FEXI Measure in Neurons?: Methods

 To enable a semi-analytical analysis, we considered FEXI in a radically simplified geometry of a bent cylinder.
 It was created as a union of two equal cylinders joined at their ends at the right angle (\fig{fig_cells}).
 The radius of both parts was $\rho=1\units{\mu m}$ and the length $L/2$, with the total length $L=200\units{\mu m}$ roughly matching the maximum dimension of cells.

 For the evaluation of cell membrane permeability, we used the SpinDoctor for modeling the magnetization leakage from cells to extracellular space.
 The information carrier was the transverse magnetization, since it is the quantity SpinDoctor works with.
 The digitized cells were embedded in large rectangular boxes representing extracellular space.
 The initial magnetization there was zero and a very short $T_2=0.1\units{ms}$ simulated the spin removal in the real experiment \cite{Yang2018}.
-The initial magnetization inside the cells was constant with no inherent relaxation.
+The initial magnetization inside the cells was spatially uniform and exhibited no inherent relaxation.

-The obtained membrane permeability was used to discuss the exchange with ECS using a semi-analytical approach.
-The magnetization leakage in large ECS was recalculated to find fractions of migrating spins for realistic ECS volume using the K\"arger exchange model.
+The obtained membrane permeability was used to discuss the exchange with extracellular space (ECS) using a semi-analytical approach.
+The magnetization leakage in large ECS was recalculated to find fractions of migrating spins for realistic ECS volume using the Zimmerman--Brittin exchange model \cite{Zimmerman57}.
 Each spin migration group was assigned a contribution in the overall diffusion coefficient, either numerically or analytically as explained below.